 - The Directors and the Employees should avoid involving themselves in situations where

+of the Group.
 The Directors and the Employees must not use their positions or

 private or personal advantage (directly or indirectly).

 - In addition, a Director or an Employee shall avoid any situation in which the Director or

-the

-in the discharge of responsibilities.
+the Employee’s judgment in the discharge of responsibilities.

 6.1 Competing against TWB Group

 - The Employees shall not engage in activities that have conflict with the business

 interests, even in their own time, including commercially marketing products or

 services in competition with the current or potential offerings of the Company.

 - The Employees are not allowed to provide any form of assistance to organisations that

 market products or services in competition with the Company regardless if they receive

 any direct or indirect remuneration of any kind for the assistance provided.
 Accordingly,

 employee, consultant or as a member of its board of directors.

 6.2 Supplying to TWB Group

 The Employees shall not supply to the Company, represent a supplier, work for a

 6.3 Insider Trading

 - The Employees who are in the possession of market sensitive information are not

 allowed to trade in securities of the Company or the shares of another listed company

 if that information has not been made public.
 In the context of Malaysian law, insider

 laws of other country on insider trading may be applicable in the context of inside

 information concerning company listed outside of Malaysia.

 - Further, the Employees shall not disclose such price sensitive information to any third

 party or encourage any other person to deal in price-affected securities.

 - The Employees must consult their respective Head of Department if unsure of the

 status of the information held by them.

 - The Employees must ensure that all transactions in the Company shares comply with

 6.4 Relative of The Employees

 - The Employees shall disclose to the Company if any relative (for this Code, “relative”

 comprises employee’s spouse, parents, children, brothers, sisters and spouse of child,

 brother or sister) provides any form of goods or services direct or indirect to the

-Company, or is a competitor, vendor, business partner,

 Company.
 Employees shall avoid or abstain from participating in or making decisions

 on any deal involving employee’s relative.

 - If the Employee’s relative is a competitor or supplier of the Company or is employed

 by one, employees are expected to exercise extra caution in their communication and conduct to ensure the security and confidentiality of information important to the

-Company and to avoid and/or create a
+Company and to avoid and/or create a conflict of interest situation.

 6.5 Personal Financial Interest and Borrowings

 The Employees shall not have a financial interest in any organisation that the Company

 conduct business with or compete with if that interest results in or appears to present

 a conflict of interest situation for the employees with the Company.
 The Employees

-shall disclose such financial interest to Group Human Resource if it will cause or result in a conflict of interest situation.
+shall disclose such financial interest to Group Human Resource if it will cause or result

 - The Employees are prohibited from borrowing from any organization that the Company

-also prohibited from borrowing from representatives of any
+Additionally, employees are also prohibited from borrowing from representatives of any

 nature of business of the organization concerned.